dangthithaoanh/Phonological-Distance-in-Kenyan-Sign-Language/README.md

 The Python code is one of four components in a larger project.
 The four components are listed here with their location in parentheses:
 1. Phonological features of signs coded in a lexical database and output as a .csv file (dataset not publicly available)
-2. String structure of phonological feature types and feature values related to each type (OSF project: ## not set up yet ## )
+2. String structure of phonological feature types and feature values related to each type (OSF project: *forthcoming*)
-3. Conditionalities for comparing each feature type between pairs of signs (listed in Morgan ##in prep##)
+3. Conditionalities for comparing each feature type between pairs of signs (listed in Morgan *in prep*)
 4. Python script that operationalizes all three components above (this GitHub repository)

 **Phonological distance**